darkroomengineering/migro/README.md

 - Bulk Modification of existing Data:

  Changing existing entries of content type is done by gettin all the entries of the content type and updating the content.
 Check [Bulk modification example](https://github.com/studio-freight/into-contentful/tree/bulk-modifications) for more information about this.

+ - Migrate and restructure data from one contentful Org to another one:

+ Data will be fetch from one Contentful and sent to the other Contentful after restructuring it to the new needs.
+Check [Migration Between Contentful Organizations](https://github.com/studio-freight/migro/tree/from-contentful-to-contentful) for more information about this.

 #### **SETTING UP**